-It is best to start by preparing the onion topping for the green bean casserole.
-That will give it time to crisp up in the oven, you can prepare your green beans and cream of mushroom soup.
+It is best to first prepare the onion topping for the green bean casserole.
+That will give it time to crisp up in the oven while you prepare the green beans and sauce.

 - In a mixing bowl mix together oil, panko, flour, and seasoned salt.
-I use oil right in the bread crumb mixture.
-This helps the breading adhere to the onions without first being dipped into an egg mixture, and helps the onions to brown up beautifully.
+By adding the oil to the breadcrumb mixture, it will adhere to the onions without first being dipped into an egg mixture and also helps the onions to brown up beautifully.

 - Toss the onions with the breading, shaking off any excess, and spread the onions out onto a sheet pan.

-- Bake at 400 degrees for 10 minutes, to just start to brown the onions.
+- Bake at 400 degrees F for 10 minutes, to just start to brown the onions.
 Remove from the oven and turn the heat down to 375 degrees, which is the temperature the completed casserole will bake at.

 Step Two: Prepare Green Beans

 - Bring a large pot of salted water to a rapid boil.

 - Trim the ends off the fresh green beans and cut into 2-inch pieces.

 - Drop the fresh (or frozen) green beans into the boiling water and cook for 5 minutes for thick green beans, and 3 minutes for thin green beans.

-- Remove the beans from the boiling water with a slotted spoon and immediately place them into a mixing bowl filled with ice water to stop the cooking process and retain their beautiful green color.
+- Remove the beans from the boiling water with a slotted spoon and immediately place them into an ice bath to stop the cooking process.

 Step Three: Prepare the Mushroom Sauce

-- Melt butter in a heavy-bottomed skillet over medium heat and add in mushrooms and fresh herbs if using.
+- Over medium heat, melt butter in a heavy-bottomed skillet.
+Once melted, add in the mushrooms and fresh herbs if using.
 Saute for 3-5 minutes, until the mushrooms just begin to break down.

-- Whisk in the wine (or additional stock) and cook until thickened.
+- Whisk in the wine, or additional stock, and cook until thickened, whisking constantly.